-Analysis | The evolution of CPAC’s speaker line-up is the story of the GOP
+Analysis | The evolution of CPAC’s speaker lineup is the story of the GOP

 That list by itself tells you a lot about who tends to seek out CPAC’s platform: candidates for office and right-wing media personalities, both of whom tend to be more likely to ride the sentiment of the base than to try to redirect it.

 More informative, though, are the people who either no longer attend CPAC or who have newly become regulars.
-A Post review of the CPAC website shows that 483 individuals have been featured on the speakers list since 2015, with 314 of them only appearing once.
+A Washington Post review of the CPAC website shows that 483 individuals have been featured on the speakers list since 2015, with 314 of them only appearing once.

-There are five speakers who were featured in at least three of the four conferences from 2015 to 2018 but who either were no longer featured from 2019 to 2021.
+There are five speakers who were featured in at least three of the four conferences from 2015 to 2018 but who were no longer featured from 2019 to 2021.
 By contrast, there are 13 people who were featured in at least three of the last conferences who weren’t featured from 2015 to 2017.

 Included among that first group of speakers are both Bolton and Fiorina (who voted for President Biden last year).
 The other three are no longer featured speakers for different reasons.
 Fox News’s Sean Hannity, for example, has seemingly moved on to bigger pastures.
 Former Milwaukee sheriff David Clarke lost his position and became mired in controversy.
 Likewise former National Rifle Association head Wayne LaPierre, who could once be relied upon for a speech offering a wild delineation of the terrors brought to America by the political left.

-The group which has moved to the forefront of CPAC is much Trumpier.
+The group that has moved to the forefront of CPAC is much Trumpier.
 Reps.
 Matt Gaetz (R-Fla.), Paul A. Gosar (R-Ariz.) and Devin Nunes (R-Calif.) (name improperly spelled with a tilde in this year’s agenda) are now staples of the conference.
 There’s conservative media personality Sara Carter and Black gun activist Maj Toure.
-Republican National Committee chairman Ronna McDaniel has been a regular of late, as has Fox New’s Pete Hegseth, who’s delivering a keynote address this year.
+Republican National Committee Chairman Ronna McDaniel has been a regular of late, as has Fox News’s Pete Hegseth, who’s delivering a keynote address this year.

 Had activist Brandon Straka been a featured speaker this year, he, too, would have joined the new list of regulars.
-He won’t be in attendance, though, having been arrested in Nebraska last month for participating in the attempted insurrection at the U.S. Capitol.
+He won’t be in attendance, though, having been arrested in Nebraska last month in connection with the attempted insurrection at the U.S. Capitol.

 That sentiment will nonetheless be represented robustly at the event.
 There are 37 House Republicans included on the featured speakers list this year; 32 of them voted to oppose at least one of the electoral-vote slates submitted by states to be counted on Jan.
 6. They’ll be joined by Cruz, Blackburn and Sen. Josh Hawley (R-Mo.), all of whom similarly opposed the finalization of the 2020 election results.